anshu0810/anshu0810.github.io/README.md

 1. sharing/hosting it on a distributed version control system(GitHub Pages).

 ## Why you should consider hosting your resume Online ?

 > Making a resume in a .pdf or .docx is outdated and tedious.
 You need tools to quickly update your resume and instead of uploading multiple files you need a short link where your potential employers can view your resume.
+This document will guide you to accomplish that goal.

 ![YAY!](https://media.giphy.com/media/znMM8g0B7EE5HZHzlV/giphy.gif)